Michelson Grants Research Findings

 Destroy primordial follicles and spermatogonial stem cells in mouse gonads by (i) identifying specific binding peptides using phage panning, (ii) couple peptides with cytotoxin, and (iii) subject target cells to toxin to kill them.

-Alkylated FSH peptides as mediators of germ cell depletion , R. John Aitken, ScD, FRSE - Project in progress
+Alkylated FSH peptides as mediators of germ cell depletion , R. John Aitken, ScD, FRSE - Project completed

 Alkylated FSH peptides as mediators of germ cell depletion.